aernesto/Lab-Matlab-Utilities/FIRA/README.md

 This section has ecodes that are setup here but the data for these ecodes is only filled when the 'trial' mode/func of the spm is called.

-func 'trial'
+**func 'trial'**

 This func/mode is where data corresponding to ecodes in the 'compute' section of the spm are filled in.
-The code in this section reads data from FIRA, computes the ecode data and fills the computed data into corresponding FIRA.ecodes.data??In the example below, the correct target is computed and filled into the column for cor_targ in FIRA.ecodes.data??dot_val = getFIRA_ec(tti, {'dot_dir'}); % dot_val = value of ecode 'dot_dir' for trial #tti??    if dot_val==0?        setFIRA_ec(tti, {'cor_targ'}, 2); % if the condition is true, then set value of ecode 'cor_targ' for trial #tti to 2?    elseif dot_val==180?        setFIRA_ec(tti, {'cor_targ'}, 1); % elseif the condition is true, then set value of ecode 'cor_targ' for trial #tti to 1?    end??This mode/func is used to compute any ecodes that are not obvious, i.e. are not contained in the nex file, but have to be computed for every trial.
+The code in this section reads data from FIRA, computes the ecode data and fills the computed data into corresponding FIRA.ecodes.data??In the example below, the correct target is computed and filled into the column for cor_targ in FIRA.ecodes.data

+dot_val = getFIRA_ec(tti, {'dot_dir'}); % dot_val = value of ecode 'dot_dir' for trial #tti

+if dot_val==0
+  setFIRA_ec(tti, {'cor_targ'}, 2); % if the condition is true, then set value of ecode 'cor_targ' for trial #tti to 2 elseif dot_val==180
+  setFIRA_ec(tti, {'cor_targ'}, 1); % elseif the condition is true, then set value of ecode 'cor_targ' for trial #tti to 1 end

+This mode/func is used to compute any ecodes that are not obvious; i.e., are not contained in the nex file, but have to be computed for every trial.
 If the data for an ecode is already present in the nex file, then the ecode should not be computed here, instead used the extract section of the 'init' func.
-If the computation for an ecode is general and can be done for an entire session at once, it should be computed in the 'cleanup' func/mode. func 'cleanup'
+If the computation for an ecode is general and can be done for an entire session at once, it should be computed in the 'cleanup' func/mode.

+**func 'cleanup'**

 The 'cleanup' func/mode is for anything you need to do at the end of building a FIRA.
 Typically data that donot have to be computed individually for each trial are computed in the this mode. e.g. the code below collapses angles into a 0 to 360 range for all trials for ecode 'dot_dir'

+if ~isempty(FIRA.ecodes.data)
+  col = getFIRA_ecc('dot_dir');
-if ~isempty(FIRA.ecodes.data)?        col = getFIRA_ecc('dot_dir');?
-FIRA.ecodes.data(:, col) = mod(FIRA.ecodes.data(:, col), 360);?end
+  FIRA.ecodes.data(:, col) = mod(FIRA.ecodes.data(:, col), 360);
+end